After reading Chris Penner's blog post on Conway's Game

 nextGen :: Size -> Store Index Bool -> Store Index Bool

-Lets use equational reasoning to take a closer look at what happens
+nextGen size = extend (newState size)Lets use equational reasoning to take a closer look at what happens

-when you call nextGen
+when you call nextGen:

-= Store (\s' -> (newState size) (Store query s')) s
+= Store (\s' -> (newState size) (Store query s')) sAnd calling nextGen twice:

 = extend (newState size) (Store (\s' -> (newState size) (Store query s')) s)

-= Store (\s'' -> (newState size) (Store (\s' -> (newState size) (Store query s')) s'')) s
+= Store (\s'' -> (newState size) (Store (\s' -> (newState size) (Store query s')) s'')) sIts a little hard to grok, but if you squint your eyes a bit you can

-see that we are building up our query
+see that we are building up our query function by chaining

-on the store.
+calls of newState on the store.
 So whenever you query an

-index, the composed query function will apply newState
+index, the composed query function will apply newState a

 bunch of times to your store.